aadityachapagain/learning-Go-by-Examples/GO_ROUTINE_AND_miscellaneous/NOTES.md

 ch := make(chan int, 0)       // unbuffered channel
 ch := make(chan int, 3)       // buffered channel with capacity 3
 ```

+- Unbuffered Channel: A send operation on an unbuffered channel blocks the sending goroutine until another goroutine executes a corresponding receive on the same channel, at which point the value is transmitted and both goroutines may continue.
+Conversly, if receive operation is executed first then the receiving goroutines is blocked until another goroutines performs a send on the same channel.

+  Communication over the unbuffered channel causes the sending and receiving channel to `synchronize`.Because of this unbuffered channels often called `synchronous channel`